 To prepare professional counselors who are knowledgeable in counseling theories and techniques, who can translate counseling theories and current research strategies in to effective practice, who are committed to respecting diversity among all people and who ascribe to the highest ethical standards and practices.

-The counseling program at Wayne State University in the College of Education offers a Master of Arts in Community Counseling, a Master of Arts in School Counseling and a doctoral program in Counselor Education and Supervision.
-Approximately 20 students are admitted to the community counseling program and 10 students are admitted to the school-counseling program three times a year.
+The counseling program at Wayne State University in the College of Education offers a Master of Arts in Clinical Mental Health Counseling, a Master of Arts in School Counseling and a doctoral program in Counselor Education and Supervision.
+Approximately 20 students are admitted to the Clinical Mental Health Counseling program and 10 students are admitted to the school-counseling program three times a year.
 Approximately 3 doctoral students are admitted during an academic year.

 Our graduates consistently achieve high pass rates on licensing examinations.
-The pass rate for graduates taking the NCE examination in 2015-2016 was 90% for community counseling and 90% in the school counseling program.
+The pass rate for graduates taking the NCE examination in 2016-2017 was 85% for Clinical Mental Health Counseling and 100% in the school counseling program.

-87.5% of community counseling and school counseling graduates have secured employment upon graduation.
+90% of Clinical Mental Health Counseling and School Counseling graduates have secured employment upon graduation.
 Our doctoral program placement rate is 100%.